Roke-Bootcamp/python-session-1/scheme.md

-# Session Title: Introduction to Python Programming
+# Introduction to Python Programming Scheme

 ## Objective:
 - To introduce students to the basics of Python programming.